SalesforceLabs/Govuk-GDS-Components/README.md

  - Goto Setup -> All Communities to see the GDS Demo Community

+## Configure Theme CSS (optional)

+The standard community css includes border padding which is not present in GDS.
+Remove these borders to improve the look of the site.
+There are CSS overrides provided as part of this repository.

+To override the CSS:
+ - Open Experience Builder
+ - Select the Theme Menu (pencil icon)
+ - Select the small down arrow menu on the top right of the menu
+ - Choose 'Edit CSS'
+ - Dimiss the modal if it appears
+ - If required, copy the CSS from this repository (scripts->notes->community.css)
+ - Save the css

 ## Configure Navigation (optional)

 If you would like the Juggling license application page to appear in the main header bar as a navigatable page option then you'll need to add the page to the default community menu.